-More recently this condition has been split once again on the basis of clinical features, into the Laurence-Moon and Bardet-Biedl syndromes.
+More recently, the condition has been divided based on clinical features into Laurence-Moon syndrome and Bardet-Biedl syndrome.
 Bardet-Biedl syndrome represents by far the majority of published cases and is now the more generally recognised term within the medical and scientific community.

-John Zachariah Laurence
+ohn Zachariah Laurence